(including Management Discussion and Analysis Report)

 (e) Related Party Transactions:

-During the year under review no transaction of material nature has been entered intoby your Company with its promoters the directors or the key managerial personnel or theirrelatives etc. that may have a potential conflict with the interests of your Company.
+During the year under review no transaction of material nature has been entered intoby your Company with its promoters the Directors or the key managerial personnel or theirrelatives etc. that may have a potential conflict with the interests of your Company.

 All related party transactions are placed before the Audit Committee as also the Boardfor approval.
 Prior omnibus approval of the Audit Committee is obtained on a yearly basisfor the transactions which are repetitive in nature.
 A statement giving details of thetransactions entered into with the related parties pursuant to the omnibus approval sogranted is placed before the Audit Committee and the Board of Directors for theirapproval/ratification on a quarterly basis.

-|Nature of the Contract ||Licence Agreement ||C&FA Agreement |
+|Nature of the Contract ||Agreement for availing packing services. |

-|Duration of the Contract ||Renewed for a further period of five years from 1st November 2017 to 31st October 2022. ||Renewed for a further period of five years from 9th August 2018 to 8th August 2023. |
+|Duration of the Contract ||Renewal for a further period of five years from 1st January 2020 to 31st December 2024. |

-The Register of Contracts containing the details of the transactions in whichdirectors /key managerial personnel are interested is placed before the AuditCommittee/Board regularly.
+The Register of Contracts containing the details of the transactions in whichDirectors/key managerial personnel are interested is placed before the AuditCommittee/Board regularly.

 The Board of Directors of your Company on the recommendation of the Audit Committeeadopted a policy on Related Party Transactions to regulate the transactions between yourCompany and its Related Parties in compliance with the applicable provisions of theCompanies Act 2013 and the SEBI (LODR) Regulations 2015.
 The Policy as approved by theBoard is uploaded on the Company's website www.ttkhealthcare.com.

 (f) Corporate Governance:

 Your Company has complied with the various requirements of the Corporate GovernanceCode under the provisions of the Companies Act 2013 and as stipulated under the SEBI(LODR) Regulations 2015.

 (g) Risk Management:

 Your Company has developed and implemented a Risk Management Policy which includesidentification of elements of risk if any which in the opinion of the Board maythreaten the existence of your Company.

 Your Company constituted a Risk Management Group (RMG) with due representations fromeach of the Businesses/Functions of your Company to effectively implement the RiskManagement Framework and to address the key risks.

-The detailed Report of the RMG incorporating theupdate on the various risks identifiedand the mitigation plans in respect thereof are periodically placed before the AuditCommittee and the Board for their discussions and record.
+The detailed Report of the RMG incorporating the update on the various risks identifiedand the mitigation plans in respect thereof are periodically placed before the AuditCommittee and the Board for their discussions and record.